digidigital/Print-existing-PDF-with-PyQT6-Qt6-/README.md

 It does not:
 * Describe how to adjust the print dialog
+* Show how to configure a printer to print without a print dialog
 * Support PageSelection, CurrentPage
 * Catch cancel actions, etc.